 We have joined the ‘National Register of Refusals and Revocations’.
 This new register will allow licensing authorities to record details of where a taxi driver licence has been refused or revoked.
 It will allow our licensing team and other licensing authorities to check new applicants against the register.
 This should help to prevent people found not to be fit and proper in one area from securing a licence somewhere else through deception and non-disclosure.
 Any driver who has their licence refused or revoked by the Council will have their details recorded on the register.
 Any details placed on the register will be held for a period of 25 years before being deleted.

-Our Taxi Licensing Policy is divided into five sections for ease of reference.
+Our Taxi Licensing Policy is divided into six sections for ease of reference.

 - Enforcement and offences

 - Taxi Licensing Policy Hackney Carriages & Private Hire Vehicles CCTV Supplement